hypervel/hypervel.org/docs/docs/http-client.md

 })->post(/* ... */);
 ```

-If all of the requests fail, an instance of `LaravelHyperf\HttpClient\RequestException` will be thrown.
+If all of the requests fail, an instance of `Hypervel\HttpClient\RequestException` will be thrown.
 If you would like to disable this behavior, you may provide a `throw` argument with a value of `false`.
 When disabled, the last response received by the client will be returned after all retries have been attempted:

 ```php
 $response = Http::retry(3, 100, throw: false)->post(/* ... */);
 ```

 ::: warning
-If all of the requests fail because of a connection issue, a `LaravelHyperf\HttpClient\ConnectionException` will still be thrown even when the `throw` argument is set to `false`.
+If all of the requests fail because of a connection issue, a `Hypervel\HttpClient\ConnectionException` will still be thrown even when the `throw` argument is set to `false`.
 :::

 ### Error Handling